terra-campaigns/arrival/_arrivalNotions.md

 - [ ] Create undead mob as a creature - Godbound
 - [ ] WWN 205 for more items on tables for encounters
 - [ ] Add some misbegotten creatures based on hostile alien construction, silent legions or else for encounters and http://terriblesorcery.blogspot.com/2019/12/ready-random-monster-generator.html
+- [ ] Create city encounter generator
+- [ ] Sergarus is curious with Guilf as he looks like the child he saved from their witch mother decades ago.
+- [ ] Final retreat through a tunnel in the upper quarter, that goes south for 3 miles, then goes to the surface and continues to a Ammuinoth tunnel (6 miles SE).

 ## snoozed